AntonPalmqvist/physically-based-api/README.md

 ## Accuracy

-These values are based on the most accurate data available, and are meant to be continually updated whenever new measurements are made.
-Depending on the material and the property you're after, there is of course more or less variability to take into account.
-See this as a good starting point to tweak further using artistic freedom.
+These values are based on the most accurate data available at the moment, and are continually updated whenever new measurements are available.
+Depending on the material and the property you're after, there is more or less variability to take into account.
+See this as a good starting point, to then tweak further using your artistic freedom.